MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 ### Windows 10 version 1709 and above

-On Windows 10 version 1709 and above, Autopilot profile settings information received from the Autopilot deployment service are stored in the device's registry.
+Autopilot profile settings received from the Autopilot deployment service are stored in the device's registry.
 This information can be found at **HKLM\SOFTWARE\Microsoft\Provisioning\Diagnostics\Autopilot**.
 Available registry entries include:

 | Value | Description |
 |-------|-------------|